The Power of Diversity

 Many common soil bacteria have life cycles that include associating with plants, passing through human consumers, and being returned to the soil.
 Frequently, these hidden microbes can rest for years until they colonize another plant.
 One can see how evolutionary forces favored such cycles: Bacteria that colonize plants are transported to new sites by humans and become pandemic.
 Immune systems that are maintained in a vigilant state by exposure to benign microbes must add to the vibrancy of both plants and animals.
 These benefits are lost when growth of diverse populations of soil microbes are impaired by agricultural practices.

 Two simple tests show the harmful effects of common agricultural practices on growth of soil bacteria.
 Synthetic nitrogen fertilizer slowed growth 99.9% (Fig.1), while OMRI-approved copper sulfate functioned as a biocide* by killing 99.9% of the bacteria (Fig.2).
 Note the logarithmic scales in both figures.
 The obvious conclusion from such tests is that these chemicals, at the accepted agricultural concentrations tested here, can disrupt soil microbial populations and destroy their beneficial effects on both plants and humans.
-We address these problems at Wild Soil® Almonds by using compost to supply nitrogen and by not using any Class 1 pesticides, such as copper sulfate.
-As a result, vibrant Wild Soil™ trees supply you with healthy probiotic nuts.
+We address these problems by using compost to supply nitrogen and by not using any Class 1 pesticides, such as copper sulfate.
+As a result, our vibrant Wild Soil™ farming method supplies you with healthy probiotic nuts.